SUSE/container-suseconnect/README.md

 ```

 All recommended package modules are enabled by default.
 It is possible to
-enable additionally non-recommended modules via the `identifier` by setting the
+enable additional non-recommended modules via the `identifier` by setting the
 environment variable `ADDITIONAL_MODULES`.
 When enabling multiple modules the
 identifiers are expected to be comma-separated: